Dos, Don'ts, and the Basics of Providing Care to Patients Experiencing Intimate Partner Violence - SPOC

 You must have an account and be logged in to register for and to access the course.

-Requirements for Receiving Free Continuing Education Credits
+Requirements for Receiving Free General Participation Certificates

 • Watch the video